ADO Pilot Privacy Policy

 While your account is active: We retain your account data (email, name, organization ID, subscription info) indefinitely to provide continuous service.

-After account deletion: We delete all account data within 30 days of deletion, except as noted below.
+After account deletion: We delete your account data from our active systems within 30 days of a deletion request, except as noted below.
+Residual copies may persist in encrypted backups for up to a further 30 days before they are fully erased.

 7.3 Billing Records